IQSS/dataverse/doc/release-notes/10886-update-to-conditions-to-display-image_url.md

 2. A Thumbnail is available for the Datafile
 3. If the Datafile is Restricted then the caller must have Download File Permission for the Datafile
 4. The Datafile is NOT actively embargoed
-5. The Datafile's retention is NOT expired
+5. The Datafile's retention has NOT expired